 In this section, we shall derive a formalism for describing diffraction.
 We shall restrict attention to the simplest (and, fortunately, the most widely useful) case: a monochromatic scalar wave with field variable ψ that satisfies the Helmholtz equation except at boundaries.
 Generally Ψ will represent a real valued physical quantity, but for mathematical convenience we give it a complex representation and take the real part of Ψ when making contact with physical measurements.
-This is in contrast to a quantum mechanical wave function satisfying the Schrödinger equation which is an intrinsically complex function.
-We shall assume that the wave (8.1) is monochromatic (constant ω) and non-dispersive, and the medium is isotropic and homogeneous (constant phase and group speed c) so k is constant.
+This is in contrast to a quantum mechanical wave function satisfying the Schrödinger equation, which is an intrinsically complex function.
+We shall assume that the wave (8.1) is monochromatic (constant ω) and non-dispersive, and the medium is isotropic and homogeneous (phase speed equal to group speed, and both with a constant value c, so k is also constant).
 Each of these assumptions can be relaxed, but with some technical penalty.